 What voltage and frequency in Guyana?

 In Guyana the standard voltage is 240 V and the frequency is 60 Hz.
 You can use your electric appliances in Guyana, if the standard voltage in your country is in between 220 - 240 V (as is in the UK, Europe, Australia and most of Asia and Africa).
 Manufacturers take these small deviations into account.
 If the standard voltage in your country is in the range of 100 V - 127 V (as is in the US, Canada and most South American countries), you need a voltage converter in Guyana.
-You can find voltage converters at Amazon.
 You can also consider a combined power plug adapter/voltage converter.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.

 Check if you have packed everything for your trip at our TRAVELER'S CHECKLIST!

 Would you like to add information to this page?
 Please send us your suggestions or remarks.
 Read our disclaimer.